RanjitM007/Modules_create_own/README.md

 # Modules_create_own
-Try to create My won function which are alredy Is there in Sicit-Learn
+Try to create My won function which are alredy Is there in scikit-learn

 https://scikit-learn.org/stable/supervised_learning.html#supervised-learning